giulong/spectrum/README.md

 <img src="src/main/resources/images/ExtentReports-screenshot.png" alt="Extent Reports">

 > 💡 Tip<br/>
-> You can also provide your own Look&Feel by putting additional css rules in the `src/test/resources/css/report.css` file.
+> You can also provide your own *Look&Feel* by putting additional css rules in the `src/test/resources/css/report.css` file.
 > Spectrum will automatically load and apply it to the Extent Report.

+TODO log in extent report

 # Project Structure